 Just follow the Hibernate turning on method given above and only replace the word “on” in the command with “off” the complete command will be

 powercfg -h off.
-If you are getting any error in the command prompt please ask us using the comment form below.
+If you are getting any errors in the command prompt please ask us using the comment form below.

 Enable Hibernate Windows 7